Vinesse-Nevertheless/SaturnTriviaApp/README.md

 * a hero header
 * changed the title and the background color
 * added a confirmation sound for the correct answer
+* added button at the bottom of the page to auto scroll to the top of the page